Migratory Bird Sanctuary Regulations (C.R.C., c. 1036)

 (a) by the Minister, where the sanctuary is situated on land owned by Her Majesty in right of Canada; or

-(b) by the chief game officer of a province, where the sanctuary is situated on land owned by Her Majesty in right of the province.
+(b) by the chief provincial wildlife officer of a province, where the sanctuary is situated on land owned by Her Majesty in right of the province.

-(3) For the purposes of subsection (2), “chief game officer of a province” means the chief or director of an agency of the province concerned with the administration of a wildlife Act of the province.
+(3) For the purposes of subsection (2), chief provincial wildlife officer means the person appointed as chief or director of a provincial authority responsible for the administration of a provincial wildlife act.

 11 Notwithstanding anything in these Regulations,